spatialthoughts/qgis-tutorials/source/docs/downloading_osm_data.rst

 .. image:: /static/downloading_osm_data/images/3.png
    :align: center

-4. You will see a world map loaded in QGIS.
+4. You will see a World map loaded in QGIS.

 .. note::